plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Rogue/Rogue Class.md

 ## Uncanny Dodge
 *5th-level Ability (Rogue)*

-⚡ — When a creature or object you can see makes an *Attack* vs. *AC*, or *Reflex* against you, you may have that *Attack* automatically miss.
+⚡ — If a creature or object you can see makes an *Attack* vs. *AC*, or *Reflex* against you, you may have that *Attack* automatically miss.

 ---